Ashwanthkumard/incari-take-home-task/README.md

 # incari-take-home-task
+This project containerizes a Streamlit application with Ollama integration, allowing seamless local or Docker-based deployment.
+It ensures the Ollama service is running before generating node sequences, configured to handle both local and Docker environments dynamically.
 ## Instructions to Run the Streamlit App standalone

 ## Setup the server by running the following commands:

+Please donwload and install ollama from the following link: https://ollama.com/

 ```bash
 chmod +x start_llama.sh